 - Lunar New Year

 - red envelopes

 - spring rolls

 Two articles with recipes for learning about the foods associated with the celebrations.

 - Chinese New Year Recipes – Understanding the Symbolic Meanings of Food Special to this Holiday

 - 10 Of The Best Chinese New Year Dessert Recipes

 If your family really wants to celebrate, here are some inexpensive decoration packs from Amazon.

-I hope your study is fun!
+I hope your learning time is fun!